Skip to main content

 Key features

-• Send custom parameters and request bodies
+• Send request bodies and query parameters

-• Automatic response formatting and parsing
+• Automatic JSON response parsing

 • Built-in error handling for failed requests